1.1. The University exists to advance and disseminate knowledge and learning while maintaining proper ethical standards.

 5.2.
 Individuals have a responsibility to identify and declare any conflicts of interest i.e. any situations where their interests or those of others involved in their activity – whether financial, institutional, academic, political, personal or otherwise - are in conflict to the extent that they might impede or be seen to impede the validity and integrity of the work in question.
 Where a potential conflict of interest exists and cannot be avoided easily without detriment (e.g. leaving a meeting for the discussion of a particular item), it should be referred to the Head of Department in the first instance, and the relevant departmental/subject-level ethics committee should be informed.
 Formal referral to a departmental/subject-level ethics committee should be pursued where necessary.
 Conflicts of interest should be satisfactorily addressed, through declarations and/or special safeguards where possible, before activity commences.
 For research projects, these measures should be considered explicitly as part of the formal approval process.

 6.1.
 In the event of an alleged breach of the principles, standards and/or procedures laid out in this Code, the following procedures apply:

 6.2.
-Reporting concerns as a result of reasonable and honest suspicion is a service to the University and to the wider academic community, and the University will protect the interests of those who draw attention to possible ethical breaches and ensure that they do not suffer any loss, detriment, harassment or victimisation, as laid out in the University’s Public Interest Disclosure Policy and Procedures.
+Reporting concerns as a result of reasonable and honest suspicion is a service to the University and to the wider academic community, and the University will protect the interests of those who draw attention to possible ethical breaches and ensure that they do not suffer any loss, detriment, harassment or victimisation, as laid out in the University’s Speak up (public interest disclosure)